-Ms. Williams has received the 2006 Northern Illinois University College of Law Young Alumnus of the Year Award; the 2008 Illinois Institute of Local Government Law Annual Achievement Award; and the 2010 ISBA Board of Governors Award.
-Professional activities include: PCBA Diversity Committee, Chair, 2005-2007; PCBA Young Lawyers Committee, Chair, 2002-2003; PCBA Lincoln Memorial Banquet Committee, 2003-present; ISBA Standing Committee on Judicial Evaluation-outside Cook County, 2004-present; ISBA Standing Committee on Racial and Ethnic Minorities and the Law, Chair 2009-2010; ISBA Diversity Leadership Council; and PCBA Standing Committee on Mentoring, Chair 2012-2013.
+Sonni has been the recipient of numerous awards recognizing her professional acheivements, including the 2006 Northern Illinois University College of Law Young Alumnus of the Year Award; the 2008 Illinois Institute of Local Government Law Annual Achievement Award; and the 2010 ISBA Board of Governors Award.
+Her professional activities include: PCBA Diversity Committee, Chair, 2005-2007; PCBA Young Lawyers Committee, Chair, 2002-2003; PCBA Lincoln Memorial Banquet Committee, 2003-present; ISBA Standing Committee on Judicial Evaluation-outside Cook County, 2004-present; ISBA Standing Committee on Racial and Ethnic Minorities and the Law, Chair 2009-2010; ISBA Diversity Leadership Council; and PCBA Standing Committee on Mentoring, Chair 2012-2013.

-Ms. Williams has been a presenter at various seminars including Federal Practice Seminar (Enforcement of Settlements); Open Meetings Act; Ethics; New Supreme Court Rules on Ordinance Prosecution; Landlord Licensing and Regulations; Whistle Blowing in the Government Sector; Pros and Cons of Administrative Adjudication of Municipal Code Violations; and Vehicle Impoundments.
+Sonni has been a presenter at various seminars on a variety of topics, including: Federal Practice Seminar (Enforcement of Settlements); Open Meetings Act; Ethics; New Supreme Court Rules on Ordinance Prosecution; Landlord Licensing and Regulations; Whistle Blowing in the Government Sector; Pros and Cons of Administrative Adjudication of Municipal Code Violations; and Vehicle Impoundments.

-Ms. Williams’ service to the community includes serving eight years on the governing Board and three years on the Foundation Board for EP!C, f/k/a Parc, whose mission is to enrich the lives of children and adults with developmental disabilities.
-In addition, Ms. Williams has shared her story of being a poor immigrant overcoming obstacles to obtain the “American Dream” at swearing in ceremonies for new citizens.
-Ms. Williams is a member of Kiwanis Club of Peoria; Rotary Club of Peoria-North; and League of Women Voters of Greater Peoria.
+Sonni's service to the community includes serving three years on the Foundation Board for EP!C, f/k/a Parc, whose mission is to enrich the lives of children and adults with developmental disabilities.
+In addition, she has shared her story of being a poor immigrant overcoming obstacles to obtain the “American Dream” at swearing in ceremonies for new citizens.